Pyt-logo

 Sri Lanka in July – Unlocking the travel desire

-Happening to be one of the closest countries to India, Sri Lanka is the most preferred destination to Indians.
-This undissolved gem has the right amount of tradition, culture, religion and modernisation sprinkled.
+Happening to be one of the closest countries to India, Sri Lanka is the most preferred destination for Indians.
+This undiscovered gem has the right amount of tradition, culture, religion, and modernisation sprinkled.
 The spell of Sri Lanka is always welcoming.
-With almost 70% of the inhabitants following Buddhism, there is a rich flavour of Buddha and his teachings round every corner here.
-Withholding the warmth of locals, the coconut savoured dishes are another form of love Sri Lanka has!
-This country is warm throughout the year which makes it almost difficult to choose which month is a perfect time to visit Sri Lanka.
-Besides confusions, visiting Sri Lanka in July could be a right and let us justify this with reasons.
+With almost 70% of the inhabitants following Buddhism, there is a rich flavour of Buddha and his teachings around every corner here.
+Withholding the warmth of locals, the coconut-savoured dishes are another form of love Sri Lanka has!
+This country is warm throughout the year, which makes it almost impossible to choose which month is the perfect time to visit Sri Lanka.
+Besides confusion, visiting Sri Lanka in July could be right, and let us justify this with reasons.
+Visit the pickyourtrail website to view some of the best Sri Lanka travel packages.

 Weather in Sri Lanka in July

-Sri Lanka in July weather is a monsoon season.
-The southwestern parts of the country including Colombo and Galle experiences this south-west monsoon.
-The Southern and Western parts of Sri Lanka experiences rainfall giving you relatively increased number of cool places to visit.
-Whereas the North-eastern parts are drier offering access to warmer locations.
-However, the cultural triangle is drier giving you reasons to hit on some sight seeing and living a magical beach life.
+The weather in Sri Lanka in July is the monsoon season.
+The southwestern parts of the country, including Colombo and Galle, experience this south-west monsoon.
+The Southern and Western parts of Sri Lanka experience rainfall, giving you a relatively increased number of cool places to visit.
+Whereas the northeastern parts are drier, offering access to warmer locations and reasons to hit some sightseeing (like Trincomalee) and live a magical beach life.

-• Temperature: Temperature this month is around 29 degrees Celsius.
+• Temperature: The temperature this month is around 29 degrees Celsius.

-• Sea Temperature: The average sea temperature in July is around 27 degrees Celsius; comfortable for a perfect swim.
+• Sea Temperature: The average sea temperature in July is around 28 degrees Celsius, which is comfortable for a perfect swim.

-• Rainfall: Sri Lanka experiences a rainfall of 125 mm in July.
+• Rainfall: Sri Lanka experiences an average rainfall of 137 mm in July.

-• Sunshine Hours: On an average, Sri Lanka experiences 7 hours of daily sunshine this month.
+• Sunshine Hours: On average, Sri Lanka experiences 7 hours of daily sunshine this month.

 Top 5 things to do in Sri Lanka in July